era-net/wp-admin-notes/README.md

 # wp-admin-notes
-A handy markdown noteblock for your Wordpress admin panel
+A handy markdown noteblock for your Wordpress admin panel.